Boca Raton Accident Statistics

 • Nursing home and convalescent home stays.

-An accident could prevent you from working for a few weeks, months, or years.
-Accident victims could recover compensation for lost wages and loss of future earning capacity.
+A collision causing an accident could prevent you from working for a few weeks, months, or years.
+Accident victims can recover compensation for lost income and loss of future earning capacity.
 If the accident caused the death of a loved one, a spouse or a parent could also collect compensation for loss of future earning capacity.

 Personal Property

-An accident victim can also recover compensation for damaged personal property, including the vehicle wrecked and items of value inside the vehicle or on their person, such as cell phones and computers.
+An accident victim can also recover compensation for damaged personal property, including damage to their vehicle and items of value inside the vehicle or on their person, such as cell phones and computers.

-If you lost a loved one because of an accident in Boca Raton, you could recover death-related expenses, including burial and funeral expenses, cremation expenses, and certain probate court or attorney expenses.
+If you lost a loved one because they were killed in a car accident in Boca Raton, you could recover death-related expenses, including burial and funeral expenses, cremation expenses, and certain probate court or attorney expenses.

 Non-Economic Damages